Grzegorz96/millionaire-app-backend/README.md

 ## Lessons Learned

-While creating the project, i learned how to create a rest API.
-I have knowledge about working with JSON Web Tokens and I know how to send e-mails automatically.
-The challenge was also to implement the backend application with database on a web hosting platform so that everything would work flawlessly.
-I consolidated my knowledge of the SQL language and working with databases.
-I learned how to combine many programs using different technologies.
-I expanded my knowledge by working with .env files and learned a lot about API, HTTP, SMTP, Ipv4, localhost and computer networks in general.
+While creating the project, I acquired the skill of building a REST API.
+I have knowledge about working with JSON Web Tokens, and I know how to automatically send emails.
+Another challenge was implementing the backend application with a database on a web hosting platform to ensure seamless functionality.
+I strengthened my understanding of the SQL language and database operations.
+I learned how to integrate multiple programs using different technologies.
+I expanded my knowledge by working with .env files and gained insights into API, HTTP, SMTP, IPv4, localhost, and computer networks in general.

 ## Features to be implemented